irisnet/irishub/docs/concepts/genesis-file.md

 * **block_size**
   * `max_bytes` The max size of a block
-  * `max_gas`  The maximum Gas quantity of a block.
+  * `max_gas`  The maximum gas quantity of a block.
 Its default value is -1 which means no gas limit.
 If the accumulation of gas consumption exceeds the block gas limit, the transaction and all subsequent transactions in the same block will fail to deliver.
 * **evidence**   The lifecycle of deception evidence in the block

 ## App State

-* **accounts** Initialization account info
+* **accounts** Initial account info

 * **auth** Params related to the system
   * params Detail in [Gov-Params](gov-params.md#parameters-in-auth)